-This first lighthouse was reportedly destroyed by fire, and in 1870 it was replaced by a one and a half story brick dwelling with an attached square tower at one end.
-The site selected for the new lighthouse was 300 yards southeast of the earlier tower, as the lake was starting to encroach on the original site.
 In 1883, Horace G. Holloway, a veteran of the Civil War, was appointed keeper of Horse Island Lighthouse.
 One day, Keeper Holloway noticed a sailboat just off the island.
 A strong northwest wind had been blowing for some time, churning up the lake, and Holloway commented to his wife that “the sea was too heavy to carry the amount of sail which they did.”
 He was soon proven correct, as when he looked out to the lake again the craft had disappeared.
-Certain that the boat had capsized, Holloway raced to the beach, where he could hear cries of help, and quickly launched the lighthouse boat.
+Certain that the boat had capsized, Holloway raced to the beach, where he could hear cries of help, and quickly launched the station’s boat.
 Two military men had been aboard the sailboat, and when finally reached, they had been in the water nearly an hour.
 One man was “partly unconscious” but his companion was able to help himself into the rescue boat.
 The Holloways cared for the two men at the lighthouse until they were sufficiently recovered.
 A boat was then dispatched from the mainland to transport the deeply grateful and now a bit more humble men back to their barracks.

-Keeper Ward served until 1926 when he was replaced by Schuyler Simmons.
-After his first wife passed away in 1922, Simmons married Julia Shay from Montana and worked a farm near Henderson, New York before beginning his service as lightkeeper.
-Simmons passed away in 1932 and was succeeded as keeper by his wife, who hired a local man to help keep the light and adjacent farm.
+After Keeper Ward was transferred, Schuyler Simmons was allowed to live in the lighthouse and farm the island’s seventeen acres of tillable land.
+Simmons was also paid a small salary to “see that the light is not tampered with and report should it get out of order.”
+After his first wife passed away in 1922, Simmons married Julia Shay from Montana and worked a farm near Henderson, New York before moving to the island.
+Simmons passed away in 1933, but his wife remained on the island, hiring a local man to help run the farm.
 Life on Horse Island seemed idyllic for Julia, who kept a horse, a cow, a young bull that was as “friendly as a housedog,” and a flock of Plymouth Rock chickens that were so tame that they would perch on her shoulders.
-Her life reportedly came to a tragic end when she was killed by a train.